MttArmstrong/CI-CD/_episodes/06-ci-for-python-package-unit-test.md

 to more specifically setting up CI for our Python package needs.

 But first...
 > ## Activity: What do we need in CI for a Python package project?
 >
 > What are some of the things we want to automate checks for in CI for a Python Package?
+>
-> What tools to use to accomplish these checks?
+> What tools accomplish these checks?
 >
 > > ## Solution
 > > Just some suggestions (not comprehensive):